DerekCresswell/GameDesign11/2 Dice Game/3 Variables.md

 ### Floats

 [Floating point numbers](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/floating-point-numeric-types), or floats, are real numbers.
 They can store decimal points unlike ints.\
-Float math is does no truncate the result.
+Float math does not truncate the result.
 Meaning when dividing two floats we keep the decimal, so `3 / 4` is equal to `0.75`.
 No rounding occurs.\
 Now that's a bit of a fib.
 That equation would still equal `0`.
 This is because the numbers are still ints.
 If we wanted the computer to use float math for these we could write it like :

 `3.0 / 4.0` or `3f / 4f`